House Oversight Committee Approves ‘Ban the Box’ Bill for Agencies and Contractors

 Additionally, SB 406 expands the definition of a “debilitating medical condition” for which medical marijuana may be prescribed.
 Some of the new medical conditions include Parkinson’s disease, posttraumatic stress disorder, severe chronic pain, and severe anorexia or cachexia.
 Employers may want to keep in mind that employees with the medical conditions covered by the Lynn and Erin Compassionate Use Act, as amended, may be prescribed medical marijuana.
 Such employees are subject to the employment protections in SB 406 and are likely to be entitled to the disability anti-discrimination provisions of the New Mexico Human Rights Act and federal Americans with Disabilities Act.

-In light of the new protections offered by SB 406, New Mexico employers may want to reevaluate existing drug testing policies for applicants and employees.
-Employers operating in states with similar laws may have already revised their policies to limit mandatory drug tests to employees in, or applicants for, safety-sensitive positions.
+In light of the new protections offered by SB 406, New Mexico employers may want to reevaluate existing drug testing policies for candidates and employees.
+Employers operating in states with similar laws may have already revised their policies to limit mandatory drug tests to employees in, or candidates for, safety-sensitive positions.
 Employers that prohibit employees from using or being impaired by medical marijuana while working, if they haven’t already done so, may want to create policies requiring or allowing for drug testing of employees when there is reasonable suspicion that those employees are impaired at work.

 Navigating Marijuana in the Workplace